cdibened/cordova-assets/README.md

 ```

 ###Examples
-pga -p ios icon.png
+cga -p ios icon.png

-- will generate all the icons for iOS using icon.png as the master file under a directory `./pga/ios/icons`
+- will generate all the icons for iOS using icon.png as the master file under a directory `./cga/ios/icons`

 ###TO-DO